 Iron deficiency anemia

-- Blood loss – Iron is part of blood and when blood is lost through injures or menstruation, the iron levels in our body go down.
+- Blood loss – Iron is part of blood and when blood is lost through injuries or menstruation, the iron levels in our body go down.
 Chronic blood loss through an ulcer or a similar injury can also increase a person’s risk of developing IDA.

 - Lack of iron intake in the diet causes iron deficiency